The first step in your recruitment journey

 You don't have to list all the jobs you've ever had.
 If you need to save space you can summarise experience from older jobs.
 E.g. "Prior to 2007, held a variety of different roles within settings such as surgical, A&E and elderly medicine, acquiring skills such as..."

 Starting with the most recent, list your qualifications, including dates and the educational institute or awarding body and grades if applicable.

 If you have done a lesser known qualification or an international qualification, you may want to explain briefly what the qualification entailed, or list an equivalent qualification for comparison.

 Write a sentence or two about your interests or hobbies.
 Don't be afraid to be original.
-You can also include information about whether you hold a driving license, your LinkedIn account if you have one, if you speak any other languages, or anything else you think your prospective employer would find useful or interesting.
+You can also include information about whether you hold a driving license, if you speak other languages, IT skills that you possess, details of your LinkedIn account (if you have one,) or anything else you think your prospective employer would benefit from knowing.

 If you have space, consider listing a referee or two with their contact details.
 Alternatively you could write, "Available upon request."

 Don't forget you can have your CV checked by the RCN Careers Service.
 There are two options: